Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=540
 />

-In that case you would use a protocol called _site-directed mutagenesis_ where you order 6 oligos to create 3 fragments with slighlty altered sequences, and fuse everything together:
+In that case you would use a protocol called _site-directed mutagenesis_ where you order 6 oligos and perform 3 separate PCRs, to create 3 fragments with slighlty altered sequences, and fuse everything together:

 <img
   src="../../post_assets/dnaweaver/basic_site_directed_mutagenesis.png"